-When you’re considering laser tattoo removal, there are dozens of questions swimming around in your head.
+When you’re considering laser tattoo removal near you, there are dozens of questions swimming around in your head.
 Does it hurt?
 Will it damage my skin?

 [yotuwp type=”videos” id=”ikvTM_Xf15g” ]